jacebenson/jace.pro/content/post/2017-12-02-atf-thoughts.md

 ---
-title: 'Automated Testing (Auto Test) Thoughts'
+title: Automated Testing (Auto Test) Thoughts
-author: 'jace'
-date: '2017-12-02'
+date: 2017-12-02
-layout: 'post'
+layout: post
-category: 'servicenow'
-tags:
- - atf
 ---

 This is just a list of things I think the ATF Tests should include.